xiaohaiguicc/YummyFood/README.md

   *	npm install --save async nodemailer
   *	Update user model with resetPasswordToken and resetPasswordExpires
   *	Create password.js to send confirmation emails and update password
+* The crypto module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.
+* Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
+* waterfall(tasks, callbackopt) : Runs the tasks array of functions in series, each passing their results to the next in the array.
+However, if any of the tasks pass an error to their own callback, the next function is not executed, and the main callback is immediately called with the error.

 # Authorization:
 *	One cannot edit or delete posts and comments created by other users